-Chiao hui kung pao = Chinese Christian review Chung hsi chiao hui pao = Chung si kiao hwui pao = Missionary review Hua t'u hsin pao = The Chinese illustrated news
+Chiao hui kung pao = Chinese Christian review.
+Shang-hai.
+1912, 1914.

+Chung hsi chiao hui pao = Chung si kiao hwui pao = Missionary review.
+Shang-hai.
+Mar.
+1891 - Jan.
+1912.

+Hua t'u hsin pao = The Chinese illustrated news.
+Shang-hai.
+May 1880 - Apr.
+1913 (gaps).

-Wan kuo kung pao = Wan kwoh kung pau = Chinese globe magazine
+Wan kuo kung pao = Wan kwoh kung pau = Chinese globe magazine.
+Shang-hai.
+Aug.
+1880 - Jan.
+1908 (gaps).

-Individual titles are listed on Library Search Ketu but please talk to desk staff if you have any inquiries about this material.
+Individual titles are listed on Library Search Ketu but please talk to desk staff if you have any queries about this material.

-Search Hākena with the name of the institution that you are interested in or try a keyword search eg. 'Missions to Chinese'.
+Search Hākena with the name of the institution that you are interested in or try a keyword search e.g. 'Missions to Chinese'.
 The archives collection includes the following records:

 Connie Anderson papers (c.1927-1979) [ARC-0490].
 Constance M. Hopkinson, originally from Suffolk, England, worked as a trained nurse for the Church Missionary Society in Foochow, China.
 Her nursing and missionary work continued until 1934 when she returned to England on sabbatical.
 Hopkinson went back to China in 1936 and later that year married Peter Anderson.
 After her marriage, she joined her husband at the English Presbyterian Mission in Kulangsu.
 Their son John was born in June 1939, and in January 1941 the family left China for New Zealand, where they settled in Dunedin.
 This collection contains an almost complete set of diaries.
 They document Anderson's first years in China, including the language difficulties and Chinese traditions and attitudes.
-However the diaries focus mainly on her daily routines and the various patients and medical situations she was involved with.
+However, the diaries focus mainly on her daily routines and the various patients and medical situations she was involved with.
 After her marriage in 1936 Anderson was less involved in her medical career but continued to record her daily life in China, as well as the rumours and realities of war.